Paytm board grants in-principle approval for around Rs 22,000 crore IPO | Business

 Digital payments and financial services firm Paytm has received in-principle approval from the company's board to raise around Rs 22,000 crore through an initial public offer during the October-December quarter this year, according to an industry source.

-The company is looking at an enterprise value of over Rs 2 lakh crore for the IPO, which is likely to be discussed at its board meeting scheduled for Friday. ''The board of directors of Paytm has given in-principle approval for the mega IPO planned to be launched in October-December quarter.
+The company is looking at an enterprise value of over Rs 2 lakh crore for the IPO. ''The board of directors of Paytm has given in-principle approval for the mega IPO planned to be launched in October-December quarter.
 The company expects to raise around Rs 21,000-Rs 22,000 crore from the IPO.
 This will also give some of the existing investors to offload some of their stake,'' the source aware of the development told PTI.

 The board meeting of the company was held on Friday.